apache/ignite-extensions/modules/spring-boot-client-autoconfigure/README.txt

 Features
 ---------------------------
-This module provides the ability to integrate IgniteClient into you spring-boot application with zero(or minimal) configuration.
+This module provides the ability to integrate `IgniteClient` into you spring-boot application with zero(or minimal) configuration.

-After you add this module as a dependency to your spring-boot application IgniteClient will be configured and injected into BeanFactory.
+After you add this module as a dependency to your spring-boot application `IgniteClient` will be configured and injected into `BeanFactory`.

-Algorithm to configure Ignite is the following:
+Algorithm to configure `Ignite` is the following:
-  1. If ClientConfiguration bean exists in the BeanFactory it will be used.
+  1. If `ClientConfiguration` bean exists in the `BeanFactory` it will be used.
-  2. If ClientConfiguration bean doesn't exist following rules are applied:
+  2. If `ClientConfiguration` bean doesn't exist following rules are applied:
     2.1.
-Default ClientConfiguration configuration created.
+Default `ClientConfiguration` configuration created.
     2.2.
-If IgniteClientConfigurer bean exists in BeanFactory it will be used to customize ClientConfiguration.
+If `IgniteClientConfigurer` bean exists in `BeanFactory` it will be used to customize `ClientConfiguration`.
-    2.3  Application properties applied to ClientConfiguration.
+    2.3  Application properties applied to `ClientConfiguration`.
 Prefix for the properties is `ignite-client`.

 Importing Spring Boot Autoconfigure Module In Maven Project
 ----------------------------------------